 The food shouldn’t have any artificial colors, flavors, or additives that might upset your older cat’s delicate digestive system.
 Cats also don’t need carbohydrates or vegetables, so food without grains, corn, or soy is the best choice.

-Our best overall choice is Hill’s 2530 Science Diet Dry Cat Food because it has the nutrients your older cat needs for good health.
-It has extra fiber to aid in digestion and nutrients that support your cat’s eye, heart, kidney, and joint health.
+Our best overall choice is Smalls Fresh Other Bird Cat Food because it has the nutrients your older cat needs for good health.
+It has human-grade ingredients that support your cat’s eye, heart, kidney, and joint health.
 High-quality protein is also the first ingredient.

 To keep your older cat healthy and thriving for the rest of its life, you need high-quality senior cat food.
 We hope our list of reviews and buyer’s guide have helped you find the best food for your older kitty.